algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/Reports/recap-week_3.md

 We all commented the file go.py.
 Salah continued his research about the Binding Test, finish his test plan and help help alexandre et Florent on the code.

 ## Conclusion
+We are making progress on the tests and have decided to focus on the conversion of variables.